Loopring/DEX-API-V3/tpls/en/basics/orders.md

 #### Other Fields

-- `exchangeAddress`: Unlike Looping 3.1, we now use Loopring Exchange's address as a unique numeric ID in the Looping protocol.
+- `exchange`: Unlike Looping 3.1, we now use Loopring Exchange's address as a unique numeric ID in the Looping protocol.
 - `accountId`: User's account ID.
 - `allOrNone`: ` true ` if the order must be fully filled or cancelled.
 This parameter is not supported yet by our matching engine, so please set it to "false" for now.
 - `clientOrderId`: Used to label orders by the client without user awareness.
 It also has no impact on trading.